TIGRLab/SCanD_project/README.md

 You can do this by either copying "scp -r", linking `ln -s` or moving the data to this place - it's your choice.

-To copy the data from another computer/server you should be on the datamover node:
+**If you are copying data from another computer or server, you should use the SciNet datamover (dm) node, not the login node!**

+To switch into the dm node:
 ```sh
 ssh <cc_username>@niagara.scinet.utoronto.ca
 ssh nia-dm1